buettner/private-prefetch-proxy/traffic-advice.md

 Publishers may wish not to accept traffic from [private prefetch proxies](README.md) and other sources other than direct user traffic, for instance to reduce server load due to speculative prefetch activity.

 We propose a well-known "traffic advice" resource, analogous to `/robots.txt` (for web crawlers), which allows an HTTP server to declare that implementing agents should stop sending traffic to it for some time.
+The formal traffic-advice specification can be found [here](https://buettner.github.io/private-prefetch-proxy/traffic-advice.html).

 ## Proposal